-- a a nunil online out of school hours other than through the Managed Learning - (u) Interacting with a pupil online out of school hours other than through the Managed Learning Environment - (v) Making any sexual or romantic contact with any pupil whatever the age of the pupil - (w) Breaching the confidentiality, data protection or privacy obligations surrounding the School, a parent, pupil, colleague or Governor - (x) Covert recording of any meetings without the knowledge or consent of all persons present - (y) Serious breach of health and safety procedures - (z) Serious negligence (whether or not leading to any actual loss) - (aa) Criminal activity during the course of employment - (bb) Making a false, malicious or vexatious allegation against the School, a parent, pupil, colleague or Governor - (CC) Repeated acts of less serious Misconduct which collectively may amount to gross Misconduct. - 6.5 In all cases where the formal sanction involves dismissal, the Disciplinary Manager will recommend to the Governing Board that your employment is terminated in accordance with your contract of employment and the Governing Board will take steps to terminate your employment.
+- (S) Misuse of the School's ICT (including internet and email access and breaches of the School's social networking policy) to view or distribute obscene, pornographic, defamatory or otherwise unacceptable material - (t) Supplying your personal contact details to a pupil without express authorisation from the Headteacher - (u) Interacting with a pupil online out of school hours other than through the Managed Learning Environment - (v) Making any sexual or romantic contact with any pupil whatever the age of the pupil - (W) Breaching the confidentiality, data protection or privacy obligations surrounding the School, a parent, pupil, colleague or Governor - (x) Covert recording of any meetings without the knowledge or consent of all persons present - (y) Serious breach of health and safety procedures - (Z) Serious negligence (whether or not leading to any actual loss) - (aa) Criminal activity during the course of employment - (bb) Making a false, malicious or vexatious allegation against the School, a parent, pupil, colleague or Governor - (CC) Repeated acts of less serious Misconduct which collectively may amount to gross Misconduct. - 6.5 In all cases where the formal sanction involves dismissal, the Disciplinary Manager will recommend to the Governing Board that your employment is terminated in accordance with your contract of employment and the Governing Board will take steps to terminate your employment.
 Please note that the Governing Board will not review the Disciplinary Manager's decision to terminate your contract of employment in order that a Governors' Disciplinary and Appeal Panel can be convened if necessary.